bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 [Audience]: 00:19:29

-What stops me from mining a Coinbase that claims that there were high fees paid when there actually weren't.
+What stops me from mining a coinbase that claims that there were high fees paid when there actually weren't.

 Jason Hughes: 00:19:37